 If Coach Harbaugh decides to leave the school or is terminated, the university will discontinue the loans for the premium payments.
 Therefore, should the insurance policy be canceled for any reason after this point, Harbaugh would then be required to pay back the money that was loaned to him by the University of Michigan.

 As part of the amendment to Coach Harbaugh’s contract, his salary will be renegotiated after his fifth season in order to make sure he is still receiving market-level compensation.
-The original deal, which expires in December 2021, also contains a clause that allows for these renegotiation talks to take place.
+The original deal, which has already expired, contains a clause that allows for these renegotiation talks to take place.